Energy Trading Compliance

-Led by CFTC and FERC, industry leading companies, and outside attorneys who are tuned into the recent changes, this is the only energy trading compliance conference that looks ahead and offers measurable strategies and tactics to ensure that compliance programs fit seamlessly into the new regulatory landscape.
+Led by CFTC and FERC, industry leader companies, and outside attorneys who are tuned into these recent changes, this is the only energy trading compliance conference that looks ahead and offers measurable strategies and tactics to ensure that compliance programs fit seamlessly into the new regulatory landscape.

-Now in its 7th installment, and back in Houston for the first time in years, ACI’s Energy Trading Compliance & Regulatory Enforcement is the industry’s premier event that directly addresses the most pressing compliance issues and regulatory initiatives that companies and their outside counsel need to be aware of.
-This program is designed to offer insights into pending rules and enforcement programs by the energy regulatory bodies, and explains the impact of increased federal scrutiny on the energy trading practice.
-It features a distinguished faculty of leaders from FERC and CFTC, as well as Hess Corporation, PJM Interconnection, Con Edison, Mercuria Energy Trading, Enbridge Energy Company, E.ON Energy Trading SE, DB Energy Trading LLC, National Energy Marketers Association, The Energy Authority, CenterPoint Energy, Inc., Xcel Energy, Tri-County Electric Cooperative, Inc., Bank of America Merrill Lynch, JP Morgan Chase, and Exelon.
+Now in its 8th Installment, ACI’s Energy Trading Compliance & Regulatory Enforcement is the nation’s premier, must-attend event that directly addresses the most pressing compliance issues and regulatory initiatives that companies and their outside counsel need to be aware of.
+This program is designed to offer insights into pending rules and enforcement programs by the energy regulatory bodies, and it explains the impact of increased federal scrutiny on the energy trading practice.
+It features a distinguished faculty of leaders from FERC and CFTC, as well as Hess Corporation, PJM Interconnection, JP Morgan Chase, Exelon, NRG Energy, Inc., CenterPoint Energy, Inc., Macquarie Group, Committee of Chief Risk Officers, ConocoPhillips, Enbridge Energy Company, Constellation, Bank of America Merrill Lynch Commodities, The Energy Authority, Con Edison Competitive Shared Services, Federal Reserve Bank of Chicago, E.ON Energy Trading SE, Powerex Corp., and Tri-County Electric Cooperative, Inc.

 Attend this conference to hear the leaders in the industry share their insights into the current state of the energy trading space, as well as proven strategies for preparing a compliance program that will be responsive to all of the newly enacted, and often difficult to grasp, regulatory changes.
 As the industry continues to be faced with drastic changes, you cannot afford to miss this important event to ensure your compliance program is ready.